Need to know how to survive the holidays with your relationships, sanity and dignity intact?

 If, even with your best efforts, it’s all turned to custard and someone’s stormed off, then it’s time for a radical reset.

-Ask yourself, what are you hoping for now to identify what really matters and what options are still available to you.
+This question helps you identify what really matters and what options are still available to you.
 If need be, grab a pen and paper and make yourself write these down.

 RULE TWELVE: Remember, you’ve got a whole 12 months before you have to do it again.